frankdai/longdate/README.md

 Feature:

  * Depend no external library, native Javascript
- * Minimum markup and style
+ * Zero markup and style
- * Customized number of months to be showed.
-Maximumly 12 months.
+ * Choose how many month to be showed at the same time
- * API for customized control
+ * API for control the calender to move forward and backward, or completely re-render the calendar.
  * Support for IE9+/Chrome/Firefox/Opera
  * Customized name for month and week.
 Multi-lingual supported